pouyanebrahimi/FindMyNextCar/README.md

 Suggest the best cars that a person can buy based on some criteria.

 ## Metrics or Scoring
 There are different methods for scoring the machine learning algirthms.
-Here I used accuracy_score, mean_squared_error, and cross_val_score to score the results of machine learning algorithm.
+Here I used accuracy_score, mean_squared_error, r2 square and cross_val_score to score the results of machine learning algorithm.

 ## Installations
 Please install python (python-3.7.1) and import following packages and libraries: bokeh, Click==7.0, dill==0.2.9, Flask==1.0.2, itsdangerous==1.1.0, Jinja2==2.10